 “We’ve stayed in many holiday homes but this was the best.
 Homely, well equipped, comfortable, beautiful surroundings.
 Highly recommended.”- Sian October 2016

 “I would highly recommend staying at Murlach cottage .
 It’s very comfortable ideally situated and has stunning views .
 I will be booking again soon xx” Celia September 2015

 Oil and Electricity is metered upon arrival and departure .

 Linen & towels are inclusive in the rental rate.

 Please note that €250 security deposit is required upon arrival.
-As long as there are no breakages or damage to the property this will be refunded on departure less the cost of utilities.
+As long as there are no breakages or damage to the property this will be refunded on departure.

 Check-in time is between 4pm & 6pm (If you require a later check-in time please let us know)